selectel/terraform-provider-selectel/website/docs/r/domains_domain_v1.html.markdown

 # selectel\_domains\_domain\_v1

+~> **Note:** This is deprecated resource.
+Using the `selectel_domains_zone_v2` resource.
+They utilize different API and created zones live on different authoritative servers.
+Zone created in v2 API is entirely new zone, and not available via v1 api and vice versa.

 Creates and manages a domain in DNS Hosting using public API v1.
-For more information about domains, see the [official Selectel documentation](https://docs.selectel.ru/networks-services/dns/domains/).
+For more information about domains, see the [official Selectel documentation](https://docs.selectel.ru/networks-services/dns/zones/).

 ## Example usage